 Owning education

 The Marks of a Christian Teacher: A Vocational Description (Part Two)[1] Mark Eckel, ThM PhD, Professor of Leadership, Education & Discipleship Capital Seminary & Graduate School, Washington, D.C.
 The true function of the teacher is to create the most favorable conditions for self-learning.
 True teaching is not that which gives knowledge, but that which stimulates pupils to gain it.
 One might say that he teaches best who teaches least.[2]
-“I do not want you to believe anything I tell you.†My mantra … [Read more...] about Owning education
+“I do not want you to believe anything I tell you.”
+My mantra was … [Read more...] about Owning education

 Getting a “Big Head”?

 The Marks of a Christian Scholar: A Vocational Description (Part One) Mark Eckel, ThM PhD, Professor of Leadership, Education & Discipleship[1] Capital Seminary & Graduate School, Washington, D.C.
 “The Christian scholar-teacher must be a person who believes in Christian higher education, who is committed to the mission of his or her institution.
 It is not enough to hire faculty who happen to be Christians, even if they are fine scholars.
-We must find and keep faculty who are committed to the project.†… [Read more...] about Getting a “Big Head”?
+We must find and keep faculty who are committed to the project.” … [Read more...] about Getting a “Big Head”?